Test ID: Q10 Coenzyme Q10, Reduced and Total, Plasma

 Coenzyme Q10, Reduced and Total, PUseful For

-Monitoring CoQ10 status during treatment of various degenerative conditions including Parkinson and Alzheimer disease
+Monitoring CoQ10 status during treatment of various degenerative conditions, including Parkinson and Alzheimer diseases

 This test is not useful for distinguishing primary CoQ10 deficiencies from acquired CoQ10 deficiencies.